St. Croix Rods

-- Advanced anglers often go for graphite rods, with blend superior strength with lightweight feel.
+- Advanced anglers often go for graphite rods, which blend superior strength with lightweight feel.
 These agile rods perform well in most fishing situations.

 - St. Croix rods are classified by their power.
 Select from rods ranging from ultra-light to ultra-heavy power.
 Different rod powers help you handle a specific range of lure weights and line sizes.
 For example, a saltwater angler may opt for a rod with increased power.

-- Casting/Conventional Rods: Designed to have the reel and guides on the top, casting rods are effective for anglers looking to cast several hundred times during a fishing trip.
+- St. Croix Casting/Conventional Rods: Designed to have the reel and guides on the top, casting rods are effective for anglers looking to cast several hundred times during a fishing trip.

-- Spinning Rods: Ranges in length from 5 to 8 feet, positioning the reel and guides on the bottom of the pole to provide smooth, accurate casts.
+- St. Croix Spinning Rods: Ranges in length from 5 to 8 feet, positioning the reel and guides on the bottom of the pole to provide smooth, accurate casts.

-- Saltwater Casting/Conventional rods: The reel and line are located on top of the rod, and the trigger grip lets you securely clutch the rod while releasing the thumb bar.
+- St. Croix Saltwater Casting/Conventional Rods: The reel and line are located on top of the rod, and the trigger grip lets you securely clutch the rod while releasing the thumb bar.